discovery-digital/svc-codingchallenge/README.md

     - Build your solution
     - Run your solution
     - Run your unit tests
-  - Any other sections you deem worthy for a production service
+  - Any other sections you deem worthy of documenting in a similar fashion to a production service you would ordinarily develop

 Note: You do not need to host your code anywhere.
 We will follow your README instructions for how to build and run your solution.